apache/hawq/pxf/pxf-jdbc/README.md

 ## INSERT queries

 The PXF JDBC plugin allows to perform INSERT queries to external tables.
+Note that **the plugin does not guarantee consistency for INSERT queries**.
+Use a staging table in external database to deal with this.

 To perform INSERT queries, create an `EXTERNAL WRITABLE TABLE` with `FORMAT 'CUSTOM' (FORMATTER='pxfwritable_export')` in PXF.

-The `PARTITION_BY`, `RANGE` and `INTERVAL` is ignored in such tables.
+The `PARTITION_BY`, `RANGE` and `INTERVAL` parameters in such tables are ignored.

 ### Batching

 The INSERT queries can be batched.
 This may significantly increase perfomance if batching is supported by the external database.

-If an **external database does not support transactions** and the INSERTion of one of the tuples failed, some tuples still may be inserted into the external database.
-The actual result depends on the external database.

 To enable batching, create an external table with the parameter `BATCH_SIZE` set to:
 * `integer > 1`.
 Batches of the given size will be used;